Last updated: 21.2.2020

-We continually supervise our data protection and information security practices, and update our operating models as required to counter threats and risks.
+We continually supervise our data security and protection practices, and update our operating models as required to counter threats and risks.
 Data protection is included in Digia’s certified quality assurance system.

-In addition to ordinary services, Digia provides its customers with services that meet particularly high information security/protection levels both on the customer’s own premises and at its three locations in its officially-audited (Facility Security Clearance) premises.
+In addition to ordinary services, Digia provides customers with services that meet particularly high data security/protection levels both on the customer’s own premises and at four locations in our officially audited (Facility Security Clearance) premises.
 These premises and operations in them are described separately as part of the processes guiding Digia’s operations.
-In 2018, audits of these premises and functions were carried out by parties such as the Finnish Security Intelligence Service and the Finnish

-Digia aims to be a desired employer in the technology sector that supports the employee experience, personnel wellbeing and development of expertise.
+Digia aims to be a desired employer in the technology sector that supports personnel wellbeing and development of expertise.
 Skilled and motivated personnel are the cornerstone of Digia’s success.

 Digia is a flexible employer that gives space to diversity.
 The company treats all employees equally regardless of their gender, ethnicity, religion, age and other such factors.
 The diversity of the company increases human capital, which supports Digia employees’ occupational wellbeing, productivity and ability to renew themselves.
 The company’s employees have deep professional expertise, enabling peer learning.

 Job satisfaction surveys are conducted annually.
-Based on the results of the 2018 personnel survey, the operating methods of Digia and its businesses as well as the employer experience of personnel have been developed further.
-In 2018, overall personnel satisfaction was 3.77 on a scale of 1–5 (2017: 3.64).
+Based on the results of the 2019 personnel survey, the operating methods of Digia and its businesses have been developed further to improve the employee experience.
+In 2019, overall personnel satisfaction was 3.9 on a scale of 1–5 (2018: 3.77).
 Digia assesses that the major personnel risks concern retaining competent employees.
-Digia will make further outlays on this in 2019.
+The company constantly invests in personnel commitment.

 The company respects internationally recognised human and labour rights as well as cares for the wellbeing of its personnel, maintaining a safe and healthy working environment for all its employees.
 Digia has not performed a human rights assessment, but in the company’s opinion there are no significant risks of human rights violations inherent in our own operations.
 Digia’s supply chain does not, in the main, extend outside Finland.